w3c/wot-security/wot-security-metadata.md

-ty# WoT Security Metadata (Proposal)
+# WoT Security Metadata (Proposal)

 This is a proposal for security metadata to be included in the WoT Thing Description.
 It is intended to be compatible with and equivalent in functionality to several other standards and proposals, including the [OpenAPI 3.0 Security Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#securitySchemeObject) metadata, which includes in turn header and query parameter API keys, common OAuth2 flows, and OpenID.